SergeyKanzhelev/apmtips/source/_posts/2016-02-01-telemetry-channels-update.markdown

 TelemetryConfiguration.Active.TelemetryChannel = channel;
 ```

 An interesting side note: configuration loading is very flexible.
-If you see a public property on the object that can be defined in the configuration file (e.g. TelemetryInitializer, TelemetryProcessor or Channel) this property can be set via configuration file.
+If you see a public property on an object that can be defined in the configuration file (e.g. TelemetryInitializer, TelemetryProcessor or Channel) this property can be set via configuration file.
 We did not have to change configuration loading logic for this update, we just added a public property to the ServerTelemetryChannel.